andormade/andor.cool/_pages/postmortem.md

 Hey friends,

-a kinda morbid heads-up: in the unfortunate event that I get hit by a <a href="https://en.wikipedia.org/wiki/Bus_factor">bus</a>, just so you know, my online stuff won't be available for long.
+a kinda morbid heads-up: in case I ever have an unexpected meet-up with a <a href="https://en.wikipedia.org/wiki/Bus_factor">bus</a>, you should know that my online stuff won't be available for long.

 All of my photos, videos, and documents are stored on a DigitalOcean server, so if I hit the big "log off", my account and domain names will only last for a year from the time of my passing, and after that all my files will be deleted.